Season 3 / Episode 26

 Author of 3 books (all in Hebrew): Perpetuum Mobile: About the history of Perpetual Motion Machines; The Little University of Science: A book about all of Science (well, the important bits, anyway) in bite-sized chunks; Battle of Minds: About the history of computer malware.

 Hi, I’m Ran Levi–welcome to the Malicious Life podcast.
 Here’s a hypothetical: what’s the most embarrassing thing you could think of doing?
 Freezing up in the middle of a stage performance?
 Having the pants of your Ass rip in public?
-Happened to me once in 5th grade.
+It happened to me once in 5th grade.
 Yeah, I still remember that one.

 What about accidentally sending pornography to fifty of your closest friends and family?
 Yes, including your colleagues, your secret crush, even Nana.
 I think we can agree that would be very unpleasant to deal with.
 And it happened to a hundred thousand people, in May of 1999.